 Candidate schemes for each asset group will be identified from studies of the condition data applicable to that asset group.

-Programs of work for each asset group will be prioritised using the factors shown in the Highways Infrastructure Asset Management Plan.
+Programs of work for each asset group will be prioritised using factors from the Highways Infrastructure Asset Management Plan.

-The prioritised list of schemes will be the basis of the yearly programme of works for the individual assets which will be defined once the funding available has been finalised.
+The prioritised list of schemes will be the basis of the yearly programme of works for the individual assets.
+This will be defined once the funding available has been finalised.

 Highways Risk Register